zenseact/EdgeAnnotationZChallenge/README.md

 ### Framework for evaluation
 To compute the metrics we will use [this forked repository](https://github.com/zenseact/kitti_native_evaluation) which we have modified slightly to suit our needs.
 To evaluate your performance you can clone that repository and follow the compilation stages found in the repos README.

 We have also created a Dockerfile that you can use.
-This can be found under the `eval` folder in the complementary [development-kit](https://github.com/zenseact/development_kit).
+This can be found under the `eval` folder.

 ### Filenames & Submission